zhcxww/PySC/README.md

 # PySC-Visualization
-A single page application with Flask and Vue.
+A application with Flask and Vue.
 （in progress）